mvaganov/thinkwithtools/llm_workflow_manifesto.md

 # Part 1: How LLMs Change What It Means to be a Developer

+I'm a software development teacher of over 20 years.
+I've taught thousands, and brought hundreds on a journey to real software development mastery.
+And recently, I have noticed young developers falling into dangerous intellectual traps with LLMs.
+This guide is what I think you need to know to navigate this new world of LLMs while becoming expert software developers.

 ## LLMs Hurt Understanding by Averting Experimentation
 Understanding survives tool changes, failures, and novel problems, making it the most important commodity a software developer can have.
 Understanding in software development comes from experimentation: start with an expectation for technology, and then test the expectation by observing actual behavior.